-Quarantines and Biocontrols
+Quarantines and Biocontrols – Firewood regulation

+Statutes

 In order to slow and prevent the spread of wood boring pests, the USDA APHIS Plant Protection and Quarantine (PPQ) institutes an emergency quarantine when a pest is found in a new area.
 What this means is that there are strict regulations put in place to prevent wood products from being moved or sold outside of the quarantined area.
-Wood products are defined as: 1) logs and green lumber; 2) nursery stock, scion and bud wood; 3) chips and mulch, either composted or uncomposted; 4) stumps, roots, and branches .
+Wood products are defined as: 1) logs and green lumber; 2) nursery stock, scion and bud wood; 3) chips and mulch, either composted or uncomposted; 4) stumps, roots, and branches (Ref).
 In order to avoid having the entire state of Minnesota being part of the federal quarantine, the MDA has agreed to enforce the USDA APHIS quarantine within the state, usually at the county level.
-By the Minnesota Statues Section 18G.06 (2008), the Commissioner of the MDA has the authority to declare that a county is under quarantine (Minnesota Department of Agriculture, 2016).
+By the Minnesota Statutes Section 18G.06 (2008), the Commissioner of the MDA has the authority to declare that a county is under quarantine (Minnesota Department of Agriculture, 2016).

 Some infested wood can be moved under the quarantine laws if it has been heat treated first.
 There are two different types of wood that can be moved legally in Minnesota.
 The first type is the DNR approved firewood.
 This wood may not be pest-free and therefore cannot be moved outside of a quarantine.
 This wood is allowed on any DNR administered lands or within 50 miles of the harvest location as long as it does not go outside of a quarantine.
 By far the safest wood to move is the MDA/USDA approved firewood which can be moved outside of quarantine boundaries within the state.
 This wood has been heat treated in a USDA APHIS approved dry kiln facility where the core of the wood is required to maintain an internal temperature of at least 60 C (140 F) for a period of at least 60 minutes.
 Also required when moving MDA/USDA certified wood out of a quarantined area is a signed Compliance Agreement (CA) with the MDA for interstate movements, or with both the MDA and USDA APHIS PPQ for transporting outside of the state.
 The CA requires the business or individual to comply with the methods, conditions, and procedures for handling ash wood, pursuant to the quarantine laws.
 Any violation related to transporting untreated wood outside of a quarantine can result in daily fines up to $7,500 (Minnesota Department of Agriculture, 2016).

+Mitigation and Biocontrols

+????

+GIS and pest control, reporting, mitigation

+Recently, advances in integrating mobile computation, geosciences and VGI is helping (Ref) in collecting, analyzing, reporting and mitigating.
+What is VGI? (ref). what is GIS?
+ArcGIS ios, android.

 ArcGIS Runtime

 As mentioned earlier, the mobile applications will be built using the ArcGIS Runtime SDKs.
 The ArcGIS Runtime is based on a small, high performance C++ Runtime Core, which has its own geometry engine.
 The ArcGIS Runtime allows for a faster display via GPU Acceleration with OpenGL or DirectX, depending on which platform is being used.
-ESRI provides Runtime SDKs to support many platforms in the desktop and mobile environments, and each Application Programming Interface (API) has its own bindings to the Runtime Core (ESRI 2015).
+ESRI provides Runtime SDKs to support many platforms in the desktop and mobile environments, and each Application Programming Interface (API) has its own bindings to the Runtime Core (ESRI, 2015).
 When the application is finished, it will be distributed in the Apple Store and Google Play Store so it can be freely downloaded.

+Objectives ???

+1

+2 user friendliness of the application

+3

+Study area and Data

+??
+Write : It is for Minnesota and what type of data was used where from downloaded and other data collected VGI.

+Service from MDA, MN Geo-commons for county boundary

 Methods

-GIS Data
+GIS Database, layers, maps, model, analysis, projection